Philippines Fans Sign Petition To Meet Song Joong-Ki, Will Song Hye-Kyo Join?

 Be it online or offline, Filipino fans have always been innovative while expressing their love for Song Joong-ki.
 According to a fan page on Twitter, Filipino fans will be hosting a mini gathering on March 12 to celebrate White Day and honor their favorite star.

-The event will be held at McDonald’s Bluebay Walk from 3:30 P.M.to 5:30 P.M.
+The event will be held at McDonald’s Bluebay Walk from 3:30 P.M. to 5:30 P.M.

 Jing Cisneros, admin of a Song Joong-ki Song Hye-kyo Facebook page, has done a great job in sharing updates about the SongSong Couple.
 This young page admin, who is also from Philippines, has great admiration for K-dramas, particularly Descendants of the Sun.